 Consider the difference between stealing and using someone’s personal belongings with their consent.
 We don’t even need to ask which situation is ethical.
 That pretty much sums up the basics.

-But data ethics is more than just asking for consent to use data.
+But data ethics is more than just asking for consent to use personal information.
 It is about how YOUR data will be managed, handled, and stored, alongside the moral issues arising out of its usage.
 As the interest in data-driven decision making increases, so does a dire need for a regulatory framework to ensure businesses follow ethical data policies.

 Steady increase in interest in data ethics since January 2010 in the US.
 Image by Google Trends.

 You should be concerned about data ethics because it directly impacts you.
 Facebook uses your data and sells it for profit to advertisers, this is something you need to be aware of.
-The fact that your personality model is developed to predict your future outcomes and serve relevant ads, goes on to show just how much priority is given to profit and how valuable your personal data is.
+The fact that your personality model is developed by artificial intelligence to predict your future outcomes and serve relevant ads, goes on to show just how much priority is given to profit and how valuable your personal data is.

-You can have better control over your data when you know how it is being used and shared with other businesses.
+You can have better control over your data when you know how and when it is being used and shared with other businesses.
 For example, if you register with a food delivery service, and grant access to share your data with the associated restaurants, it means you agree to have those vendors approach you with latest offers, and discounts.

 Top principles you should practice: